CitadelStronghold/gem/docs/README.md

 > > **gem s [brisqi](https://brisqi.com)**
 >
 > > Note: Establishes auto-backup functionality.
 The gem would need to be customized to use your own repository beforehand.
+>
+> > Note: You may have to reboot before you can sign in
+>
+> > Note: Be sure to export a backup once signed in, then reboot in order to auto-backup

 ---